BenjaminOlsen/bench/README.md

 # bench

-Minimal CMake project that pulls in [Google Benchmark](https://github.com/google/benchmark) via `FetchContent` and benchmarks two functions to see how they scale with input size.
+Minimal CMake project that pulls in [Google Benchmark](https://github.com/google/benchmark) and does benchmarks of some example functions.

 ## Build & run